-Consumers managed to improve their credit scores overall in 2017, despite rising levels of debt.
+U.S. consumers managed to improve their credit scores overall in 2017, despite rising levels of debt, according to a study by Experian

 That’s according to the annual State of Credit report from Experian, one of the big three credit bureaus.